 We operate in Australia / New Zealand and the UK, pretty much on a 50:50 basis.

 About 80% of what we do is related to Cyber Security.
-The rest is mostly focused on cloud the implementation of emerging technologies such as AI and Kubernetes.
+The rest is mostly focused on cloud, data analytics and temerging technologies, such as AI.

 The information formats include panel sessions, roundtables (some with tasting sessions - whiskey, wine, craft beer), videos and Q&A forums.

 The company was started in Australia in 2004 with a simple email and event registration system, which we developed to help IT companies promote seminars and other events.
 Computer Associates was our first client.

 Jim Fisher, CA’s Marketing Director at the time, then introduced us to Hugh MacFarlane of the MathMarketing Group.
 Over the next few years, we introduced a range of innovative new features such as active surveys, smart responses and logical campaigns.
 While we didn’t realise at the time, these building blocks were the forerunners of what is now called Marketing Automation.

 After the credit crunch or the GFC, depending on what you call it, the marketing teams within many of our clients, who were the Australian subsidiaries of US-Based IT Vendors, were significantly downsized.